TokenPublication/PrinterTestApp/readme.md

 > Note: This function is suitable for printing small bitmaps like logos.
 If your bitmap exceeds a certain size (30kb for now), no bitmap will be printed.
 If you need a larger bitmap to be printed, use void [printBitmap](#void-printbitmapcontext-context-byte-bitmaparray) function instead.

+> Receipts using this function will be printed with a reduced printDensity.
+Output might look faded if you use thin fonts.

 <br/>

 ## Miscellaneous